 Many of our students are involved with the Freshwater Research Institute, which includes a dedicated laboratory and state-of-the-art equipment for river research.

-We're in the perfect location to explore your interests—just a stone's throw from the Susquehanna River and surrounded by waterways, wetlands, fields and farmland.
+We're in the perfect location to study the environment — just a stone's throw from the Susquehanna River and surrounded by waterways, wetlands, fields and farmland.

-They've become environmental consultants, wetland scientists, naturalists and environmental specialists in a variety of fields.
+You can become an environmental consultant, wetland scientist, naturalist or an environmental specialist in a variety of fields.